telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 ### Add Button

-To add a component in the REPL editor, you can use the `+` button next to each snippet in the **Snippets and Scaffolders** menu.
+To add a component in the REPL editor, use the `+` button next to each snippet in the **Snippets and Scaffolders** menu.
 Clicking it adds the snippet at the current cursor position in the REPL editor.
-Then you can additionally configure the component and add the code block for the `C#` part.
+Then you can configure the component and add the code block for the `C#` part.

 ### Dragging the Component

-To directly insert a basic snippet with the desired component into the REPL editor, you can drag the component name from the **Snippets and Scaffolders** menu.
+To directly insert a basic snippet with the desired component into the REPL editor, drag the component name from the **Snippets and Scaffolders** menu.
 The snippet will be inserted at the current cursor position.
-Then you can additionally configure the component and add the code block for the `C#` part.
+Then you can configure the component and add the code block for the `C#` part.

 ### Typing in the Editor